 Sanding is labor-intensive, consuming electricity and your body’s energy, but is effective and safe.
 Fine sanding works well in removing the remaining poly on wood and coarse grit sandpaper evens out lumpy parts.

 A mechanical sander works faster than sandpaper while requiring less effort from the body.
 However, they can leave patterns on your wood surface that is hard to remove.
-We suggest you use a reliable belt sander as it is easier to control than orbital and disk types.
+I suggest you use a reliable belt sander as it is easier to control than orbital and disk types.

 Interesting Read: Grit of Sandpaper Equivalent to 0000 Steel Wool